 How To Make Cold Process Soap

-• You control the ingredients so as to avoid chemicals and irritants.
+• You control the ingredients and can avoid chemicals and irritants.

 Soap-Making Terms